innovationinsoftware/policy-dev/labs/hcp-tf-policy-mock/index.md

 In this section, you'll create and test a Sentinel policy that checks that the specific security group resource `module.app_security_group.module.sg.aws_security_group.this_name_prefix[0]` has a description containing the word "web-servers".

 1. **Create a new policy file:**
-   - In your policy repo, create `require-specific-sg-description.sentinel`.
+   - In the root of your policy repo, create `require-sg-description.sentinel`.

 2. **Write the policy logic:**
    ```sentinel